swcarpentry/training-course/_submissions/round-08/2/2014-02-11-mcq-python-flow-control.md

 A. this will return an infinite loop
-B. the values 0, 1, more pizza please, 2, 3, 4, 5, stop feeding me i&#8217;m full on separate lines
+B. the values 0, 1, more pizza please, 2, 3, 4, 5, stop feeding me i'm full on separate lines
 C. the values 0, 1, more pizza please, 2, 3, 4 on separate lines
-D. the values 0, 1, more pizza please, 2, 3, stop feeding me i&#8217;m full on separate lines
+D. the values 0, 1, more pizza please, 2, 3, stop feeding me i'm full on separate lines
 E. the values 0, 1, more pizza please, 2, 3 on separate lines
 F. the values 0, 1, 2, 3, 4, 5 on separate lines
 G. the values 0, 1, 2, 3, 4 on separate lines